Guide to HR Compliance

 Laws surrounding employee notices have specific and detailed requirements, making them extremely confusing.
 As a result, administrators spend a significant amount of time managing, distributing and documenting these notices in order to remain compliant with state and federal laws.

 Like many labor laws, notices can be tricky and often elicit questions.
 Which notices need to be distributed?
 When do they need to be distributed?
 And to whom should they be distributed to?
 For many administrators and HR professionals, the answer is, “I think I know.”
-With compliance at stake, this uncertainty can be extremely stressful.
+With company compliance at stake, this uncertainty can be extremely stressful.

-From our 2019 HR Today and Tomorrow Survey Report, compliance pressure was the most cited challenge for HR leaders at small and mid-sized businesses.
+From our 2019 HR Today and Tomorrow Survey Report, company compliance pressure was the most cited challenge for HR leaders at small and mid-sized businesses.
 HR leaders struggle to stay current with changing regulations, and organizations operating in multiple states face particular complexity.

 “The biggest challenge is making sure we are compliant with all the required regulations.
 I am the only HR person in our organization, and it is not my main responsibility.
 I worry I will miss something!“